 The problem is that my NICAM carrier is going to be generated by high quality equipment stable within a 30 Hz margin at this frequency.
 Because the receiver will be following the unstable vision carrier, that’ll mean it’ll fall out of tune of the NICAM carrier, and in my initial testing, it indeed does.

 Before I can go any further I need to get this thing under control.
 I had grand visions of clocking the MOD111 from an ultra stable 10 MHz reference however found that the MOD111’s internal crystal is 4 MHz.
-Converting from a 10 MHz reference requires an “RF Grade” fractional divider (a “digital grade” divider would have too much jitter) – not something that amateurs like my self can easily build.
+Converting from a 10 MHz reference requires a phase locked oscillator or an “RF Grade” fractional divider (a “digital grade” divider would have too much jitter) – not something that amateurs like myself can easily build.
 The PM5687 contains two in its master oscillator module but I am yet to unravel its secrets.

 To solve this I whipped out the supplied crystal and replaced it with a DIP-14 oscillator.
 Having done this conversion I still have a 2.5 KHz “error” on the carrier frequency however I’m now stable within a range of about 500 Hz which is good enough for this experiment as NICAM tolerates +/- 2 KHz of carrier frequency error.

 Throwing it all together – I now have this stack up:

 The NICAM signal is now fed into the antenna input of the MOD111 having just been upconverted by the mixer on top of the PM5686A.

 The mixer is driven by my ESG signal generator.
 As overkill as this appears its ultra fine frequency granularity allows me to exactly match the error of the MOD111.